Daniyalhash/AeroTrace/README.md

 ## Welcome to AeroTrace App 👋
 AeroTrace is a comprehensive aviation maintenance tracking system designed to streamline documentation and management of critical aviation data.
-Built with Expo and powered by Firebase, AeroTrace offers real-time notifications, secure authentication, and efficient reporting for aircraft cannibalization and maintenance workflows.
+Built with React Native and powered by Firebase, AeroTrace offers real-time notifications, secure authentication, and efficient reporting for aircraft cannibalization and maintenance workflows.

 ### Key Features
 - Push Notifications: Get real-time alerts when reports are created or updated, with seamless navigation to the relevant sections of the app.